 - Federal agencies, like the National Park Service, Bureau of Land Management, National Forest Service, municipalities or state parks, often manage public land.
 When asking for permission to use the land, also ask for donations of supplies, disposal services and/or publicity. - When discussing the cleanup with private landowners, highlight the positives.
 Explain that you want to improve the environment and that your group will be respectful of the property.
-If you have registered your event with American Rivers, you can also mention that the cleanup is part of American Rivers' National River Cleanup[®] program, a nationwide effort to beautify rivers across the country.

 Use the Site Selection Worksheet (see Appendix D) to keep track of potential cleanup sites.
 For questions about site selection or help finding a cleanup site, contact your local city or county parks department, local watershed association or river outfitter.
-Or contact American Rivers at NRC@AmericanRivers.org or (877) 347-7550.